Signatures of hierarchical temporal processing in the mouse visual system: Methods

-The assumption of an exponentially decaying autocorrelation function is met for a branching process~\cite{wilting_2018}, and was found to be a good match for most of the neurons in the data (see Supplementary Fig~\ref{fig:autocorrelation_functions_data}).
-However, we often observed an additional, slow decrease of the autocorrelation function for very long lags $T$, possibly reflecting scale-free fluctuations that might be induced by sensory inputs with scale-free temporal correlations~\cite{dong_1995}.
-To still estimate an intrinsic timescale $\tau_C$, we thus fitted the measured autocorrelation with a function consisting of two exponential terms
+Moreover, the assumption of an exponentially decaying autocorrelation function is met for a branching process~\cite{wilting_2018a}, and was found to be a good match for most of the neurons in the data (see Supplementary Fig.~\ref{fig:autocorrelation_functions_data}).
+However, we often observed an additional, slow decrease of the autocorrelation function for very long lags $T$, possibly reflecting scale-free fluctuations that might be induced by sensory inputs with scale-free temporal correlations~\cite{dong1995statistics}, or behavioral states~\cite{piasini2021temporal}.
+To still estimate an intrinsic timescale $\tau_C$ we thus fitted the measured autocorrelation with a function consisting of two exponential terms

-where the term with the larger coefficient $A_i$ defined the intrinsic (dominant) timescale $\tau_C=\tau_i$, and the other term $A_{j\neq i}$ defined a secondary timescale $\tau_{\mathrm{sec}}=\tau_j$ that accounted for complementary effects.
-Note that for $\approx 80 \%$ of units $\tau_{\mathrm{sec}}$ was larger than $\tau_C$, i.e., it mainly accounted for an additional, slow decay (see Supplementary Fig~\ref{fig:timescale_fits_distribution} for a distribution of the fitted timescales).
+Here, we defined the timescale with the larger coefficient $A_i$ as the intrinsic (dominant) timescale $\tau_C=\tau_i$, whereas the other coefficient $A_{j\neq i}$ corresponds to a secondary timescale $\tau_{\mathrm{sec}}=\tau_j$ that accounted for complementary effects.
+Note that for $\approx 80 \%$ of units $\tau_{\mathrm{sec}}$ was larger than $\tau_C$, i.e., it mainly accounted for an additional, slow decay (see Supplementary Fig.~\ref{fig:timescale_fits_distribution} for a distribution of the fitted timescales).

-Fitting an additional decay made the analysis of the intrinsic timescale much more robust to the exact choice of fitting range.
-First, the two-timescale fit yielded consistent estimates of $\tau_C$ when varying the maximum time lag $T_{\mathrm{max}}$ considered for fitting.
-In contrast, when fitting a single timescale function with offset $f(T) = A\exp\left(-\frac{T}{\tau_C}\right) + O$, the fitted $\tau_C$ increases monotonously with $T_{\mathrm{max}}$, because considering larger and larger lags $T$ biases estimates towards the slow (possibly scale-free) decay of the autocorrelation~(Supplementary Fig~\ref{fig:mre_Tmax_comparison}A).
-For the analysis of experimental data, we therefore used the two-timescale fit with $T_{\mathrm{max}}= 10\,\mathrm{s}$.
+Fitting an additional decay made the analysis of the intrinsic timescale much more robust to the exact choice of the fitting range.
+In particular, the two-timescale fit yielded consistent estimates of $\tau_C$ when varying the maximum time lag $T_{\mathrm{max}}$ considered for fitting.
+In contrast, when fitting a single timescale function with offset $f(T) = A\exp\left(-\frac{T}{\tau_C}\right) + O$, the fitted $\tau_C$ increased monotonously with $T_{\mathrm{max}}$, because considering larger and larger lags $T$ biases estimates towards the slow (possibly scale-free) decay of the autocorrelation~(Supplementary Fig.~\ref{fig:mre_Tmax_comparison}A).
+Yet, we found that considering these large time lags during fitting is crucial because a smaller fitting range (e.g., $T_{\mathrm{min}} = 500\,\mathrm{ms}$) biases estimates towards much shorter timescales~(Supplementary Fig.~\ref{fig:mre_Tmax_comparison}A), and does not reveal a gradient of timescales along the anatomical hierarchy~(Supplementary Fig.~\ref{fig:hierachy_fitting_ranges_tau_C_tmax500}).
+For the analysis of experimental data, we therefore used a two-timescale fit with $T_{\mathrm{max}}= 10\,\mathrm{s}$.